carrotdip/SuperStore/README.md

 ![txt](https://github.com/carrotdip/SuperStore/blob/482a11b11fa0e337e0b19286bf3b0805707b2b3a/Images/profitablecpa.png)
 And the non-profitable:
 ![txt](https://github.com/carrotdip/SuperStore/blob/482a11b11fa0e337e0b19286bf3b0805707b2b3a/Images/unprofitablecpa.png)
+Further analyses on profitability on the item-specific level can be done easily with additional queries.
+Not all queries will be presented to save time and space, as many can be performed on an ad-hoc basis.

 ## Conclusion
+From this analysis, three actionable insights were discovered for the SuperStore that will increase profitability:
 1. Reduce discounts over 0.4, particularly in the Central region.
+2. Focus/cater towards Consumer customers in the Central region.
-2. Introduce new re-branding products* once unprofitable items are expunged from catalog list.
+3. Introduce new re-branding products* once unprofitable items are expunged from catalog list.

-Drawbacks: The SuperStore dataset lacks cost, return information, limiting the types of analysis able to be performed.
+Drawbacks: The SuperStore dataset lacks cost and return information, limiting the types of analysis able to be performed.
 *An additional dataset with market trends should be analyzed to decide which products/markets the SuperStore should focus its rebranding on.